Wilderness (2023 TV series)

 Wilderness is a British psychological thriller miniseries produced for Amazon Prime Video based on the novel of the same name by B. E. Jones.
 It stars Jenna Coleman, Oliver Jackson-Cohen and Ashley Benson.
 It was released on 15 September 2023.

 Synopsis

 Liv and Will seem to have it all.

 A rock-solid marriage.
 A glamorous new life in New York.
 Until Liv learns about the affair.
-Enter the American road trip she's fantasied about.
+Enter the American road trip she's fantasised about.
 For Will, it's a chance to make amends, for Liv it's a very different prospect - a landscape where accidents happen all the time.
 The perfect place to get revenge.